pranigopu/mastersProject/conceptual-notes/bayesian-inference/sampling-methods.md

 - $K(m) = - \log P(m)$, since we already have $P(m)$
 - $\frac{\delta \theta}{\delta t} = \frac{\delta K}{\delta m}$, since we already have $K(m)$
 - $H = - \log P(\theta, m)$, since we already have $P(\theta, m)$
-- $\frac{\delta m}{\delta t} = \frac{\delta H}{\delta \theta}$, since we already have $H(\theta, m)$
+- $\frac{\delta m}{\delta t} = - \frac{\delta V}{\delta \theta}$

-**NOTE**: _We do not have_ $V$ _directly, since we need to find_ $P(\theta|D)$.

 **What do we know?**

 - How a body's momentum changes across time depends on how the potential energy acts of the body
-- As an analogy for the above, imagine the potential energy as gravitational wells
+- As an analogy for the above, imagine the potential energy $V$ as a set of gravitational wells
-- Hence, picking $m$ and changing it based on $H$ leads to positions sampled from $V$
+- Hence, after picking $m$, we change it based on $V$
 - $V = - \log P(\theta|D)$ has the same density distribution as $p = P(\theta|D)$
 - In other words, the way $V$ acts upon a body emulates the probability densities in $p$
-- Hence, sampling from $V$ is the same as sampling from $p$
+- Hence, sampling a body's position across time based on $V$ is the same as sampling from $p$
 - Hence, samples aggregated from $V$ can be used to estimate $p$

 ---

 _How can we use what we know/have available to find what we need?_

-Starting with a randomly sampled momentum value, we can use $\frac{\delta m}{\delta t} = \frac{\delta H}{\delta \theta}$ to update the momentum across time steps and thereby travel along the contours of the negative log-probability of the posterior and sample the next positions in similarly high-probability-mass regions as the initial sample (i.e. initial position).
+Starting with a randomly sampled momentum value, we can use $\frac{\delta m}{\delta t} = - \frac{\delta V}{\delta \theta}$ to update the momentum across time steps and thereby travel along the contours of the negative log-probability of the posterior and sample the next positions in similarly high-probability-mass regions as the initial sample (i.e. initial position).
 Using these samples, we can estimate the target distribution $p$, i.e. the posterior.
 Note that we can make the proposal after a number of iterations for travelling along the above contour using the chosen momentum — chosen based on $P(m)$ — and if we do so, we can get the proposed sample from a similarly high-probability-mass region of the posterior that is also far from the initial sample.
 This number of iterations (or alternatively, the time for which we allow the algorithm to travel along the contour) can be picked at random to optimise the algorithm's performance in the long run (reference: [_Michael Betancourt: Scalable Bayesian Inference with Hamiltonian Monte Carlo_ from London Machine Learning Meetup, **YouTube**](https://www.youtube.com/watch?v=jUSZboSq1zg)).

 ---